desicochrane/blogger/src/posts/2018-03-04-fibonacci-part-1.md

 ### The Problem
 Over 800 years ago Leonardo of Pisa posed a question that went something like this:

 > Suppose we have a newly-born fluffy.
 Fluffies are magical creatures - they never die and when they are one month old they become adult fluffies.
-One month after a fluffies has become an adult it will produce another newly-born fluffy - and then again every month after.
+One month after a fluffy has become an adult it will produce another newly-born fluffy - and then again every month after.
 Given this process repeats for every newly-born fluffy, how many fluffies will there be after one year has passed?

 If we then denote the number of fluffies in a given month \\(n\\) as \\(F\_n\\) then our task is to find \\( F\_{12} \\).